DURATION4 Days28 Hours

 The course is now 28 hours (4 days) for those without the registration and active practice in domestic cases.
 For those that are actively registered and practicing in the Domestic category, as designated by GODR, the course is 21 hours (still over four days, but with early dismissal on certain days).
 Please refer to the Course Schedule page for the appropriate schedule under which you qualify.

-To enter this class you should have completed Juvenile Delinquency Mediation Cases.
+To enter this class you should have completed Juvenile Delinquency Mediation Training.